 Doctors who can see more patients with less time spent charting are more efficient and less frustrated.
 Dragon Medical not only allows doctors to work efficiently and thoroughly, it saves money on costs from traditional transcription services.

 In addition, errors can be quickly correcting, yielding more accurate charts.

-The primary care practice associated with University of Rochester Medical Center recently implemented Dragon Medical Practice.
-Between the six physicians in the practice, the savings were estimated at $20,000 to $30,000 monthly.
+The primary care practice associated with University of Rochester Medical Center recently implemented Dragon Medical.
+Between the 6 physicians in the practice, the savings were estimated at $20,000 to $30,000 monthly.
 The savings in transcription fees and time add up quickly.